DonaldET/DemoDev/docs/README.md

 Project | Description
 ------- | -----------
 _badaddr_ | Demonstrates uncontrolled relative errors from floating point addition and the Kahn algorithm for mitigating some of the errors.
 This is the basis for the article: [https://www.linkedin.com/pulse/just-doesnt-add-up-part-1-donald-trummell/](https://www.linkedin.com/pulse/just-doesnt-add-up-part-1-donald-trummell/).
 _cpuconcurrent_ | Compare Java 8 streaming performance of *forEach* and *collect* approaches to computing using multiple threads.
 We will add a Python version using multiple processes to concurrently compute the same values.
 This is the basis of the LinkedIn article **TBD**.
-See [http://mathforum.org/dr.math/faq/faq.property.glossary.html](http://mathforum.org/dr.math/faq/faq.property.glossary.html "this") for background on the properties of addition.
+See [http://mathforum.org/dr.math/faq/faq.property.glossary.html](http://mathforum.org/dr.math/faq/faq.property.glossary.html "this") for background on the mathematical properties of addition.
 _largenumeric_ | Example of the *Kahn Addition Algorithm* for mitigating some of the errors associated with a long sequence of additions.
 Computer floating point addition is neither commutative nor associative.
 _nasa-sensor_ | Monitor sensor radiation exposure with multiple algorithms; trade off space and time.
 This is the basis of the article: [https://www.linkedin.com/pulse/needs-really-fast-donald-trummell/](https://www.linkedin.com/pulse/needs-really-fast-donald-trummell/).
 _quadradic_ | Example of a Quadradic Equation solver using both direct and iterative methods.